biolab/orange2/docs/reference/rst/Orange.data.filter.rst

     .. attribute:: position

-        The position of the checked feature (as returned by, for instance, :obj:`Orange.data.Domain.index`).
+        The position of the feature in the domain (as returned by, for instance, :obj:`Orange.data.Domain.index`).

     .. attribute:: accept_special